Talk to our students

 This course is designed to be completed in 3-4 years on a full-time basis.
 Each PhD within the department is unique and doesn't adhere to a fixed structure.
 While we can't provide a specific framework, here is an overview of the expected assessment process during your PhD.

 Within every year, you are expected to attend a monthly progress meeting with your supervisory team where you will discuss your progress/research.
 All year 1 PhD students (or year 2 if part-time) will be required to submit a report for their end-of-year review that provides a reasonable basis for assessment of progress.
-This should be a 3,000-5,000 word written piece although there is flexibility in the format.
+This needs to be 3,000-5,000 words although there is flexibility in the format.
 In the first year of your PhD, you will typically focus on writing a literature review and undergoing methodological training, tailored to the needs of your research project.

-The Atmospheric Sciences and Air Pollution course takes advantage of the research experience of the School of Geography, Earth and Environmental Sciences.
-Within the Environmental Health Sciences research group, Climate and Atmosphere research specialises in applied meteorology and climatology, and links closely with the Air Pollution research group in the Division of Environmental Health and Risk Management, which is the largest air pollution research group in any UK University.
+The Atmospheric Sciences and Air Pollution MSc benefits from the School of Geography, Earth and Environmental Sciences’ strong research expertise.
+It draws on expertise in applied meteorology and climatology, and is closely linked to the UK’s largest university-based air pollution research group, based in the Division of Environmental Health and Risk Management.

 in the UK